MhmetPolat/calculator/README.md

 Answer: 15.0

 # Functions
--add_numbers(a, b): Returns the sum of two numbers.
+1. add_numbers(a, b): Returns the sum of two numbers.
--subtraction(a, b): Returns the difference between two numbers.
+2. subtraction(a, b): Returns the difference between two numbers.
--multiplication(a, b): Returns the product of two numbers.
+3. multiplication(a, b): Returns the product of two numbers.
--division(a, b): Returns the quotient of two numbers (prints an error message if division by zero).
+4. division(a, b): Returns the quotient of two numbers (prints an error message if division by zero).
--calculator(): The main function that runs the program and handles user input.
+5. calculator(): The main function that runs the program and handles user input.

 # Requirements
 Python 3.x